Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Introduction

-Sec.~\ref{sec:results-P2} critically examines the impact of the implementation of experimental systematic uncertainties on the extracted value of $\alpha_{s}(M_{Z})$, and it discusses handling of some observed disagreements among data sets in the baseline.
+Sec.~\ref{sec:results-P2} critically examines the impact of the implementation of experimental systematic uncertainties on the extracted value of $\alpha_{s}(M_{Z})$, and it discusses the handling of some observed disagreements among data sets in the baseline.
 Section~\ref{sec:Tolerances} is dedicated to the exploration of uncertainty prescriptions (tolerances) according to the commonly used global and dynamical implementations.
-For the latter definition, we examine how the user-specified combination of published data sets into clusters modifies the quantitative error estimates.
-We point out that either the dynamical tolerance in the Hessian method or $K$-folding in the Monte-Carlo method may produce uncertainties that depend on user-chosen clustering of data sets.
+For the latter definition, we examine how the user-specified clustering of published data sets modifies the quantitative error estimates.
+We point out that either the dynamical tolerance in the Hessian method or $K$-folding in the Monte-Carlo method may produce uncertainties that depend on the user-chosen clustering of data sets.
 We introduce the concept of data clustering safety that must be addressed in such situations.

 Sec.~\ref{sec:BayesianModels} describes Bayesian statistical models utilized for the combination of the results for $\alpha_s(M_Z)$ and its uncertainties, while Sec.~\ref{sec:combination} obtains and compares the uncertainties using a variety of methods.
 This Section quotes our final $\alpha_s$ estimate.
 Sec.~\ref{sec:conclusion} contains our conclusions.
+Technical details of several discussions are relegated to five Appendices.
+The default scale $M_Z$ is to be assumed when the scale of $\alpha_s$ is omitted.